CURRENT AFFILIATIONS / FUNCTIONS

 with A. Karatzia and R. Repasi, Renegotiation by the United Kingdom of its Constitutional relationship with the European Union: Issues related to economic Governance, Report for the Directorate General for Internal Policies, European Parliament, February 2016.

-The ECB’s Role as Crisis Manager: Implications for its Independence and Accountability, Position paper.
+The ECB’s Role as Crisis Manager: Implications for its Independence and Accountability, Position paper for the Dutch Parliament (Tweede Kamer), April 2016.
 Available HERE

 with J. de Haan, Credit Rating Agencies.
 DNB Working Paper (Ext. rep. NO. 278 / JANUARY 2011).
 AMSTERDAM: DE NEDERLANDSE BANK